 The festive season in New York traditionally kicks off with the Macy's Thanksgiving Day Parade on November 23rd.

-The parade is now in its 77th year and hundreds of thousands of people line the streets of as the procession of marching bands, floats and huge balloons of famous cartoon characters make their way through Manhattan to Herald Square.
+The parade is seen by hundreds of thousands of people lining the streets as the procession of marching bands, floats and huge balloons of famous cartoon characters make their way through Manhattan to Herald Square.

 As Christmas trees are put up across the city, one popular pastime for New Yorkers is ice skating.
 A number of rinks are established for the winter, with the most famous being Central Park's Lasker and Wollman rinks.
 The skating below the Rockefeller Centre is also worth heading to.